Where can I charge my electric car for free? - We Power Your Car

 • Car dealerships

-• Hotels and accommodation businesses
+• Hotels and other accommodation businesses, such as B&Bs and Airbnbs

 Which types of electric car chargers are free to use?